Last updated on January 4th, 2018

 if you’re really serious about building a career in design, then it might be time for you to invest in your future.
 Classes provide you with the technical know-how you’ll need to be proficient in your field.
 It’s your foundation and it will inform every aspect of your art.
 If your schedule is a bit tight, look into programs that’ll allow you to go to some or a few of your classes online.
 But the important thing is to go.

 After all, you’re not just studying how it is to sketch a logo, position a font or use Adobe Illustrator to produce logos.
 Nor are you in school just to find out which colors go perfect with the right formats, how to submit creative ideas or even how to make your clients happy.
-You’re learning how it is to be the kind of person who lives for art, to learn and build the kind of creative philosophy you’ll have to live with for years—maybe even for the rest of your life.
+You’re learning how it is to be the kind of person who lives for art, to learn and build the kind of creative philosophy you’ll have to live with for years—maybe even do graphic design jobs for the rest of your life.

 Looking for Customized, On time, Logo Designs?
 Launch a Logo Design Contest today.
 Choose from 100+ designs.
 Take your pick!